 What do you think of these kid-friendly volunteer activities?
 Have you found a great way to get kids involved in helping out?
 Let us know in the comments below!

-Author: Brenna Waugaman, Writer and Blog Coordinator at A Grade Ahead
+Author: Brenna Waugaman, Writer and Teacher at A Grade Ahead

 Get Notified When New Articles Post